 What is the difference between credit notes and excess payments?

-In general a credit note is created when a customer returns a good or downgrades to a lower product.
+In general a credit note is created when a customer returns a good or downgrades to a lower plan.
 It is nothing but the amount that a merchant holds as a credit or liability to the customer.

 A credit note is redeemed for any create/update/renewal of offline/online subscriptions.
 Since Credit Note holds an amount which a customer has already paid and hence already been recorded in the revenue for the merchant, hence further redemption of credit note will not count for the revenue.
 Credit Notes are always given first preference while making payment, as credits are always preferred to be redeemed first.